-- Conduct a pre-construction site inspection to ascertain the pre-commencement condition of the site (i.e. the status quo); - Conduct environmental awareness training; - Undertake regular site visits to monitor compliance with all mitigation, monitoring and management measures contained in the EMPr and the Environmental Authorisation, during the pre-construction, construction and rehabilitation phases of the development; - Evaluate the achievement of the performance indicators associated with each impact management objective specified in this EMPr; - Liaise with site contractors, engineers and other members of the development team with regard to the requirements of the EMPr; - Provide guidance as and when required regarding the implementation of the environmental management measures contained in the EMPr and EA, so as to assist the Holder and contractor in remaining compliant with these measures; - Assist in finding environmentally acceptable solutions to construction problems; - Assist with demarcation of working areas, site camp facilities, access roads and no-go areas; - Assist with topsoil management practices are adhered to on site; - Provide guidance on waste management & pollution prevention strategies are practised on site; - Examine method statements, where required; - Recommend additional environmental protection measures, should this be necessary; - Furnish contractors with verbal warnings through the Holder / Engineer in case of contravention of the EMPr;
+- Conduct a pre-construction site inspection to ascertain the pre-commencement condition of the site (i.e. the status quo); - Conduct environmental awareness training; - Undertake regular site visits to monitor compliance with all mitigation, monitoring and management measures contained in the EMPr and the Environmental Authorisation, during the pre-construction, construction and rehabilitation phases of the development; - Evaluate the achievement of the performance indicators associated with each impact management objective specified in this EMPr; - Liaise with site contractors, engineers and other members of the development team with regard to the requirements of the EMPr; - Examine method statements, where required; - Furnish contractors with verbal warnings through the Holder / Engineer in case of contravention of the EMPr; - Recommend that the competent authority furnish errant contractors with predetermined fines, when verbal and / or written warnings are ignored; - Keep detailed records of all site activities that may pertain to the environment, and produce compliance-monitoring reports / Environmental Monitoring Reports (EMR) for submission to the Holder, and the Competent Authority at regular intervals during the construction phase; - All EMR Reports and Inspection Reports must be submitted to the Holder and Competent Authority, where required.

-[•] Environmental Control & Monitoring • Water Use License Applications • Aquatic Assessments
+• Environmental Control & Monitoring • Water Use License Applications • Aquatic Assessments